MatFied/Ridavei.Settings.Registry/README.md

 # Ridavei.Settings.Registry

-Builder extension to store settings keys and values in Windows Registry.
+Builder extension to store settings keys and values in Windows Registry.\
+To use the "HKEY_LOCAL_MACHINE" registry base the program needs to run under administration privilages.

 ## Examples of use